NaturailyShopify/Naturaily-netlify/_posts/2016-11-09-7-aspects-of-our-lives-revolutionized-by-fin-tech.md

   value: author-6
 image: /assets/images/fin-tech.png
 text-preview: >-
-  Fin-tech is a term which conveys the inevitable marriage of **fi**nance and **tech**.
+  Fin-tech is a term which conveys the inevitable marriage of **fin**ance and **tech**.
 It also serves as a convenient handle for the technological revolution happening in financial services today.
 The changes we see in payments, insurance, lending, deposits and funding, however, are not limited